What Are The VA Loan Spouse Requirements?

 But after 2012, the requirements expanded to include surviving spouses in the following situations:

-- Your spouse died in service or from a service-related disability.
+- Your spouse died in service or from a service-related disability and you remarried at the age of 57 or older after December 31, 2003.

-- Your spouse was rated totally disabled from their service and died of unrelated causes.
+- Your spouse was rated totally disabled from their service for a qualifying amount of time and died of unrelated causes.

-The exact eligibility requirements for surviving spouses can vary based on the types of VA loan you are pursuing.
-If you believe you qualify for a VA loan as a surviving spouse, then you’ll need to apply for a certificate of eligibility (COE).
+The exact eligibility requirements for surviving spouses can vary based on the type of VA loan you are pursuing.
+If you believe you qualify for a VA loan as a surviving spouse, then you’ll need to apply for a Certificate of Eligibility (COE).

 How Can Divorce Affect A VA Loan?